UBC-MOAD/docs/jupyter.rst

 Running Jupyter Remotely on :kbd:`salish` or a MOAD Workstation
 ---------------------------------------------------------------

-This section assumes that you have installed the `Anaconda Python Distribution`_ in your :envvar:`$HOME` directory on a MOAD workstation, or that you are working in :program:`conda` environment that includes the :kbd:`jupyterlab` package on a MOAD workstation.
+This section assumes that you have :ref:`Installed Miniforge <InstallingMiniforge>` in your :envvar:`$HOME` directory on a MOAD workstation, or that you are working in :program:`conda` environment that includes the :kbd:`jupyterlab` package on a MOAD workstation.

 .. note::
-    You don't need to install Anaconda Python or :kbd:`jupyterlab` explicitly on :kbd:`salish` if you have already installed it on a MOAD workstation because :kbd:`salish` uses the same :envvar:`$HOME` file system as all of the MOAD workstations.
+    You don't need to :ref:`Install Miniforge <InstallingMiniforge>` or :kbd:`jupyterlab` explicitly on :kbd:`salish` if you have already installed it on a MOAD workstation because :kbd:`salish` uses the same :envvar:`$HOME` file system as all of the MOAD workstations.

 It is also assumed that you have followed the instructions in the :ref:`SetUpSshConfiguration` section to set up host aliases for :kbd:`salish` and any other workstations you want to run the :command:`jupyter lab` server on.